 - Greater AR staff efficiency and productivity

-There are several reasons companies struggle to incorporate STP whether in a single portion of their receivables operations, or across their entire company.
+For several reasons, companies need help incorporating STP in their receivables operations or across their entire company.

-1. Reluctant to store payment information on file.
-For one, the most efficient way to achieve STP would be to have clients' payments automatically processed (‘auto-pay’) when invoices come due.
-This could be done by storing clients' funds on file, vaulting their payment information on a PCI-compliant platform that could process these transactions based on agreed payment terms.
+The most efficient way to achieve STP would be to automatically process clients' payments (auto-pay) when invoices are due.
+This could be done by storing clients' funds on file and vaulting their payment information on a PCI-compliant platform to process these transactions based on agreed payment terms.

-Unfortunately, many clients are still reluctant to have a business hold their banking and credit card information.
-While this is changing, it can still present a potential roadblock for organizations seeking to switch to efficient digital payment transfers.
+Unfortunately, many clients are still reluctant to hold their banking and credit card information.
+While this changes, it's still a potential roadblock for organizations seeking to switch to efficient digital payment transfers.

-2. Stuck on paper check payments.
-While payment by check continues to fall for consumer payments, checks account for half of all B2B payments.
-In many industries, the reason being that remittance documents are sent out to the client and asked to be returned with the payment for proper processing and posting.
+While the popularity of payment by check continues to drop for consumer payments, checks still account for half of all B2B payments.
+This is because, in many industries, remittance documents are sent to the client and asked to be returned with the payment for proper processing and posting.
 By doing this, businesses inherently encourage clients to pay by check.

-A smart lockbox that can scan single and multiple checks as well as single and multiple remittance docs with the checks, is a first step in streamlining the process.
+A smart lockbox that can scan single and multiple checks and single and numerous remittance documents offers a solution to streamlining the process.
 This becomes even more important when there are disputes or partial payments, which can be a headache for AR departments.
 Digitization of the lockbox system provides greater visibility, which in turn reduces settlement risk and helps AR departments better track payments.

-Choosing a straight-through processing solution that works with other software is important.
-With Paystand, your company can process payments securely and quickly, from anywhere with an internet connection.
+Choosing a straight-through processing solution that works with existing software is essential.
+With Paystand, your company can process payments securely and quickly.
+All you need is an internet connection.
 Our software also makes it easier for businesses to automate their manual payment and accounts receivable processes.

-Your company can process payments from all major credit and debit cards, as well as ACH, free 0% fee direct debit payments, and virtual cards via one unified payment portal.
-Plus, you can prevent high payment processing fees from cutting into your ROI by paying wholesale credit/debit card processing fees or encouraging your customers to pay with Paystand's 0% fee options.
+Your company can process payments from all major credit and debit cards, ACH, free [zero-fee direct debit payments, and virtual cards via one unified payment portal.
+Plus, you can prevent high payment processing fees from cutting into your ROI by paying wholesale credit/debit card processing fees or encouraging your customers to pay with Paystand's zero-fee options.